AnswerOverflow/AnswerOverflow/apps/discord-bot/README.md

       Example: Converting data types from Discord -> Answer Overflow

+### domains

+Where the business logic of listeners / commands / components live.
+Code is written here instead of in the files that handle the interactions to make it more reusable

 ## Testing Methodology

 1. We're not recreating Discord, we're just ensuring each element of the bot responds correctly to interactions